-Regulatory notice 1 Paragraph(s) Targets 72-76
+Regulatory notice 1 Paragraph(s)

+Targets 38e

+72-76

-- 138. A provider is expected to set ambitious, clearly-defined, outcomes-based targets that directly relate to its risks to equality of opportunity and associated objectives.
-A provider is expected to set out its targets in the fees, investments and targets (FIT) document that it submits to the OfS alongside its plan. - 139.
-We expect the objectives, intervention strategies and targets identified to secure continuous improvement in outcomes for students by addressing the risks a provider has identified in its assessment of performance. - 140.
+- 147. A provider is expected to set ambitious, clearly-defined, outcomes-based targets that directly relate to its risks to equality of opportunity and associated objectives.
+A provider is expected to set out its targets in the fees, investments and targets (FIT) document that it submits to the OfS alongside its plan. - 148.
+We expect the objectives, intervention strategies and targets identified to secure continuous improvement in outcomes for students by addressing the risks a provider has identified in its assessment of performance. - 149.
 We expect a provider's targets to be stretching and would not expect to approve access and participation plans that are insufficiently ambitious; however targets should remain credible.
-We encourage providers to be ambitious with their targets and to put in place reasonable steps to achieve these, rather than proposing low targets in the first instance. - 141.
-If we are not clear on the progress a provider is making in relation to targets we would normally seek further information from the provider to understand the reasonable steps it has taken to deliver the plan. - 142.
-A provider may set targets in relation to its objectives and intervention strategies, and these should normally be framed at a level similar to objectives. - 143.
+We encourage providers to be ambitious with their targets and to put in place reasonable steps to achieve these, rather than proposing low targets in the first instance. - 150.
+If we are not clear on the progress a provider is making in relation to targets we would normally seek further information from the provider to understand the reasonable steps it has taken to deliver the plan. - 151.
+A provider may set targets in relation to its objectives and intervention strategies, and these should normally be framed at a level similar to objectives. - 152.
 So that targets are measurable and can be easily monitored by the OfS and by a provider's stakeholders, targets should, where possible, be based on the access and participation data dashboard or other publicly available data sources.
-Where this is not possible, a provider should include in its plan the data source it has used to set targets in the FIT document. - 144.
-A provider can include milestones for targets that are informed by forecasts and estimates. - 145.
-Where data is not available and a numerical figure is used as a proxy target, a credible plan may reference evidence to demonstrate the effectiveness of activities in meeting the objective.
-This may be necessary to set measurable milestones for activities relating to school collaboration and raising attainment, given that related data is not held on the access and participation data dashboard.

-- 146. Providers should include yearly milestones for the targets set out in its plan.
+Where this is not possible, a provider should include in its plan the data source it has used to set targets in the FIT document. - 153.
+A provider can include milestones for targets that are informed by forecasts and estimates.
+We would normally encourage providers to use proportions or percentage point differences as a unit to measure yearly milestones rather than headcount.
+This is likely to better reflect any anticipated progress in relation to other student groups than the use of stand alone absolute numbers.

+- 154. Where data is not available and a numerical figure is used as a proxy target, a credible plan may reference evidence to demonstrate the effectiveness of activities in meeting the objective.
+This may be necessary to set measurable milestones for activities relating to school collaboration and raising attainment, given that related data is not held on the access and participation data dashboard. - 155.
+Providers should include yearly milestones for the targets set out in its plan.
 This will support the OfS and other interested stakeholders to understand the progress a provider is making towards achieving each objective.
 Factors we will take into consideration when assessing the credibility of targets may include: - a.
-The nature of a provider's plan and whether the they are likely to generate improvement for the risks to equality of opportunity identified. - b.
+The nature of a provider's plan and whether it is likely to generate improvement for the risks to equality of opportunity identified. - b.
 A provider's size and turnover, mission, level of higher fee income from qualifying students, and the plan considered as a whole. - c.
 A provider's track record of taking all reasonable steps to comply with the provisions of its plan, and whether the provider was previously able to make expected progress against targets. - d.
 Whether or not levels of forecasted investment demonstrate that it will invest sufficient additional resource to deliver the provisions of its plan.